NicolasLintermans/Project_repo/README.md

 Project 1: Web scraping
-  - Since I'm sometimes tempted to read more articles on Hacker News than I perhaps should, I figured it would be a great exercise to scrape the website itself.
+  - Since I'm sometimes tempted to read more articles on Hacker News than I perhaps should, I figured it would be a great exercise to scrape the website itself (via
+    BeautifulSoup).
 So, as of now, it only returns a limited amount of articles (those with a vote count of 500 and higher).

 Project 2: Scripting